-- OC21 recall that air is a mixture of gases, and state the composition of air (approximately 78% N2 and 21% O2, with CO2, water vapour and other gases making up the balance) - OC22 show that approximately one fifth of the air is oxygen; show that there is CO2 and water vapour in air - OC23 demonstrate and describe what happens when (i) a wooden splint and (ii) a piece of magnesium are burned in air - OC24 prepare a sample of oxygen by decomposing H2O2 using MnO2 as a catalyst (word equation and chemical equation) - OC25 investigate the ability of oxygen to support combustion in a glowing wooden splint and a lighted candle; state two uses of oxygen - OC26 burn carbon and magnesium in oxygen, and test the products using moist litmus paper - OC27 prepare carbon dioxide (word equation and chemical equation), and show that it does not support combustion - OC28 carry out simple tests on carbon dioxide involving its reaction with limewater (word equation and chemical equation), and with moist litmus paper - OC29 investigate the density of carbon dioxide relative to air (qualitative only), and state two uses of carbon dioxide - OC30 conduct a qualitative experiment to detect the presence of dissolved solids in water samples, and test water for hardness (soap test) - OC31 explain that some dissolved compounds, including compounds of calcium, cause hardness in water, and that water hardness can be removed using an ion-exchanger
+- OC21 understand that air is a mixture of gases, and state the composition of air (approximately 78% N2 and 21% O2, with CO2, water vapour and other gases making up the balance) - OC22 show that approximately one fifth of the air is oxygen; show that there is CO2 and water vapour in air - OC23 demonstrate and describe what happens when (i) a wooden splint and (ii) a piece of magnesium are burned in air - OC24 prepare a sample of oxygen by decomposing H2O2 using MnO2 as a catalyst (word equation and chemical equation) - OC25 investigate the ability of oxygen to support combustion in a wooden splint and a candle, and state two uses of oxygen - OC26 burn carbon and magnesium in oxygen, and test the products using moist litmus paper - OC27 prepare carbon dioxide (word equation and chemical equation), and show that it does not support combustion - OC28 carry out simple tests on carbon dioxide involving its reaction with limewater (word equation and chemical equation), and with moist litmus paper - OC29 investigate the density of carbon dioxide relative to air (qualitative only), and state two uses of carbon dioxide - OC30 conduct a qualitative experiment to detect the presence of dissolved solids in water samples, and test water for hardness (soap test) - OC31 understand that some dissolved compounds, including compounds of calcium, cause hardness in water, and that water hardness can be removed using an ion-exchanger

-- OC32 carry out a simple distillation, and obtain a sample of water from seawater - OC33 describe the processes involved in the treatment of water supplied to domestic consumers - OC34 investigate the de-composition of water by electrolysis; recall the composition of water - OC35 state the names and formulae of common strong acids and bases: H2SO4, HCl, NaOH, Ca(OH)2, and recall that alkalis are soluble bases - OC36 show the neutralisation of an acid with a base using an indicator - OC37 explain that when an acid reacts with a base a salt and water are formed - i.
-HCl + NaOH $\rightarrow$ NaCl + H2O (word equation only at Ordinary level) - ii. $2HCl + CaCO_3 \rightarrow CaCl_2 + CO_2 + H_2O$ (word equation only at Ordinary level) - OC38 titrate HCl against NaOH, and prepare a sample of NaCl.
+- OC32 carry out a simple distillation, and obtain a sample of water from sea-water - OC33 describe the processes involved in the treatment of water supplied to domestic consumers - OC34 investigate the de-composition of water by electrolysis; recall the composition of water - OC35 state the names and formulae of common strong acids and bases: H2SO4, HCl, NaOH, Ca(OH)2, and understand that alkalis are soluble bases - OC36 show the neutralisation of an acid with a base using an indicator - OC37 understand that, when an acid reacts with a base, a salt and water are formed - i. $HCl + NaOH \rightarrow NaCl + H_2O$ (word equation O.L.) - ii. $2HCl + CaCO_3 \rightarrow CaCl_2 + CO_2 + H_2O$ (word equation O.L.) - OC38 titrate HCl against NaOH, and prepare a sample of NaCl.